How Common is a Childhood Stroke?

 Hemorrhagic Stroke

 Hemorrhagic stroke is far less common in children.
-It occurs when a blood vessel in the brain ruptures.
+It happens when a blood vessel in the brain breaks open.
 Blood leaks into the brain and flows into areas that it isn’t supposed to go.
-Pressure builds, which interferes with blood flow to the affected area of the brain.
+Pressure builds, which blocks blood flow to the affected area of the brain.
 Sometimes, as the blood accumulates in brain tissues, a clot forms.